E-Invoicing in France: Then & Now

 – Small businesses are defined as a workforce of fewer than 250 people and annual sales of less than €50 million or a balance sheet of less than €43 million.

-The deadlines are rapidly approaching, and it’s never too early to start to prepare, even if your company falls into the small business category.
-It’s important to note that the e-reporting requirements will follow the same timeline.
+The deadlines are rapidly approaching, and it’s never too early to start to prepare, even if your company falls into the small business category, as you will need to be able to receive electronic invoices as of September 1, 2026.

 We’re continuing to take part in the various discussions to help you make the transition to electronic invoicing, stay tuned for the latest news on e-invoicing in France and get ready for 2026!